Chart Color Schemes

 The level of residential development activity in Richardson is very low in comparison to the average area assessed nationally by AreaSearch

-Based on AreaSearch analysis of ABS building approval numbers derived from statistical area data, Richardson has seen approximately four new homes approved annually.
-Over the past five financial years, from FY21 to FY25, around 21 homes were approved, with none recorded so far in FY26.
+AreaSearch analysis of ABS building approval numbers indicates approximately four new homes approved annually in Richardson.
+Between financial years 2021 and 2025, around twenty-one homes were approved, with none recorded so far in the current financial year 2026.

 Frequently Asked Questions - Development